pantsbuild/scie-pants/README.md

   you'll need; e.g.: once for Linux x86_64 and once for Mac ARM.

   The keys in your re-mapping must match, but the URLs, of course will be different; presumably from a private network server or file share.
-The full output of the inspect command can be used to examine the expected file size and hash of each of these distributions.
-Your re-directed URLs must provide the same content; if the hashes of downloaded files do not match those recorded in scie-pants, install will fail fast and let you know about the hash mismatch.
-Once Pants itself starts shipping scies, those will also be able to redirected using the same file.
+Your re-directed URLs must provide the same content as the canonical URLs; if the hashes of downloaded files do not match those recorded in scie-pants, install will fail fast and let you know about the hash mismatch.

 ## Caveats